l2ol33rt/SCALE_network_public/SCALE15x/network-proposal.md

 ##Management
 I will try and get  openwisp2 openwrt controller working for controlling all of the APs from the central location.
 If that fails then I would fall back on  ansible for config management.
+I will be building a custom version of openwrt so that APs will auto check in with openwisp.
+The changes will include the hostname and key for openwisp and setting openwrt to default to dhcp when booting.

 ##Monitoring
 An opensouce option like zabbix, opennms, or librenms will be used.
+As of (1-12-2017) librenms looks like it will be used at the nms of the network.

 ##Network services
 The network services of monitoring, dns, syslog, file server/local repo,caching, dhcp server would be housed in the NOC.
 Each service would be on its own OS in a VM or installed on bare hardware.
-The pfsense router  would do dhcp relay since it would the default gateway for each vlan.
+Dhcp relay=This will be the pfsense router since it will be the default gateway for all of the vlans.
+Dhcp will not be on AV vlan since tech will not manage the dhcp for that network.
+Dhcp relay will not be needed for vlan 1 as the dhcp server will also live on vlan 1 and can listen for dhcp requests.
+Proxy=Squid will be setup as a transparent proxy so that no client setup will need to be done.
+Squid will be installed on another server and pfsense will redirect port 80/tcp(not touching 443/tcp) of all outgoing request to the public internet to the proxy ip. syslog=We will be using graylog
+Dns=There will be two dns servers that will act as authoritative and caching forwarding nameserver for all clients.

+##Firewall rules